UpInStratosphere/LC-Bank/Algo_notes/Graph.md

         components = nodes.size();
     };

-    //if not given, then process each edge separately.
+    //if not given, then build each node's set on the fly while processing each edge DSU(){
-    DSU(){
         parent = {};
         rank = {};